iamciera/mozilla_call_links/README.md

-## Notes for Mozilla 5 min. call on Reproducibility
+## Notes for Mozilla Call on Reproducibility

 ### Creating the Guide